Sree0211/Regression_analysis/README.md

 License

 ## Installation
 Install TensorFlow: Make sure you have TensorFlow installed.
-You can install it using pip:
+You can install it using pip.

-Navigate to the project directory: cd car-price-regression

 ## Usage
 Run the Jupyter Notebook: Open the Jupyter Notebook provided in the notebooks directory.
 The notebook contains step-by-step instructions for data loading, preprocessing, model building, training, and evaluation.